Master Plan

 System Integration and Communication

-• The need for a better-integrated system of care and more patient support across the care continuum
+• The need for a better-integrated system of care and more support for patients of all ages - from newborns to seniors

-• The need to formalize and strengthen processes, tables, and connections for collaboration and engagement with community partners
+• The need to formalize and strengthen processes like transitions of care from hospital to home care, and build stronger connections and paths to collaboration with health care tables and community partners

 accessibility icon